-Independence Day is just one day away - are you ready?
-If you want to celebrate your 4th the green way by freeing yourself from the shackles of unnecessary waste and energy usage but are low on funds and ideas, check out our 5 creative tips on how to green your holiday - they're as easy on your wallet as they are hassle-free!
+Independence Day is here — are you ready?
+If you want to celebrate your Fourth the green way by freeing yourself from the shackles of unnecessary waste and energy usage but are low on funds and ideas, check out our five creative tips on how to green your holiday — they’re as easy on your wallet as they are hassle-free!

-Substitute Tofu Pups and Garden Burgers for hot dogs and hamburgers
+Substitute veggie dogs and burgers for hot dogs and hamburgers

 Raising livestock uses an incredible amount of energy and releases tons of methane into the air.
 This year, try serving soy dogs and burgers instead of meat — they’re better for the environment and for your health.
 And a lot of times, people can’t even tell the difference!